Learn what steps you can take if your life insurance application has been denied

 Wait And Make Adjustments

 Depending on the reason you were denied, sometimes the best idea is to simply wait.
-Some companies require certain amounts of time to have passed between the occurrence of an event and an application (like DUI/DWIs).
+Some companies require a certain period of time between the occurrence of an event and an application (like DUI/DWIs).
 If a medical condition has the possibility of improving, you can always apply when your health has improved.
 However, sometimes it is necessary to make adjustments to your lifestyle.
-For example, if you have been denied life insurance coverage because of your build (i.e. height and weight) or because of an unhealthy or risky habit, these barriers can be overcome if you’re willing to take the steps to do so.
+For example, if you have been denied life insurance coverage because of a health issue that can be remedied with diet and exercise, or because of an unhealthy or risky habit, these barriers can be overcome if you’re able to take the steps to do so.

 When you’re filing a claim, great customer service is essential.
 Since 1896, Germania Insurance has been the Insurance Texans Trust for great coverage and outstanding customer service.
 But don’t take our word for it!
 Hear what our customers have to say.

 To learn more about Germania Life’s life insurance products, visit the Germania Life website here or call 1-800-392-2202 (ext.
 2060).